 The goal of CyberPatriot is to have as many teams as possible take part in the competition.
 We understand that some schools and organizations do not have as much access to equipment as others, so technical specifications have been kept to a minimum.
 In every round except the National Finals competition, teams can participate from any location.
 Many teams participate at their school, their organizational headquarters, or a library.

-Notice: ALL TEAMS ARE REQUIRED TO HAVE 64-BIT, HOST COMPUTERS AND OPERATING SYSTEMS TO COMPETE SUCCESSFULLY IN CYBERPATRIOT X.
+Notice: ALL TEAMS ARE REQUIRED TO HAVE 64-BIT, HOST COMPUTERS AND OPERATING SYSTEMS TO COMPETE SUCCESSFULLY IN CYBERPATRIOT.

-To determine if your Windows operating system is 32-bit either:
+To determine if your Windows operating system is 64-bit either:

 1. Go to Control Panel and Click the System icon

-System type: 32-bit Operating System (or something similar)
+System type: 64-bit Operating System (or something similar)

-The following are the hardware requirements for CyberPatriot X. It is recommended that teams use one host machine for each image in around.
+The following are the hardware requirements for CyberPatriot.
+Each host computer must be able to run VMware Workstation Player 16.1.2.
+It is recommended that teams use one host machine for each image in a round.
 If teams do not have access to enough host machines, it is recommended that they do not run more than one image on a single machine at one time.
 If they do so, these specifications will be inadequate.

-NOTE: Some competition images will not work with the virtual technology disabled in the BIOS.
+NOTE: Some competition images will not work with the virtualization technology extensions disabled in the BIOS.

-versions on their host systems.
-VMware Workstation Player 12.5.7 is free software that runs on 64-bit host operating system.
-Some host systems will appear to conform to the above requirements, but are still unable to run VMware Player 12.5.7.
-If you are not sure whether your system is capable of running the software, please refer to the VMware Workstation Player Documentation.
+To participate in CyberPatriot, a host system must be able to run VMware Workstation Player 16.1.2 and higher versions on their host systems.
+VMware Workstation Player is free software that runs on a 64-bit host operating system.
+Some host systems will appear to conform to the above requirements but are still unable to run VMware Workstation Player 16.1.2.
+If you are not sure whether your system is capable of running the software, please refer to the VMware Workstation Player Documentation at the link in Software Requirements.

 - Operating Systems.
-64-Bit Windows 7or later.
-Must be capable of running VMWare Workstation Player 12.5.7 or later.
-Other operating systems such as Apple Mac Operating Systems and Linux Operating Systems may be used at the team's own risk, but issues resulting from their use (e.g., image does not open, image locks up, score checks do not work, etc.), are not grounds for appeal or special consideration.
+64-Bit Windows 8.1 or later.
+Must be capable of running VMWare Workstation Player 16.1.2 or later.
+Other operating systems such as Apple Mac Operating Systems and Linux Operating Systems may be used at the team's own risk, but issues resulting from their use (e.g., the image does not open, image locks up, score checks do not work, etc.), are not grounds for appeal or special consideration.
 Teams with Mac and other non-Windows operating systems should have at least one Windows computer that meets technical specifications for the competition.

 - Used for verifying the checksum of the images to ensure that they have been fully downloaded